How to Use?

 All energy meters that support Modbus RTU or Modbus TCP protocol.
 Popular brands like ENTES MPR60S/63S, Schneider PM5xxx, ABB M4M, Siemens PAC, and Janitza UMG series are directly supported.

-On the computer physically connected to the meters, or a server on the same network.
-For Modbus RTU, the meter’s serial port must be connected to this computer.
+On the Windows computer physically connected to the meters, or a server on the same network.
+For Modbus RTU, the meter's serial port must be connected to this computer.
 For Modbus TCP, being on the same network is sufficient.
-The WattSkor setup package automatically downloads and installs the required software.
+The WattSkor MSI package installs everything automatically.

 What happens during an internet outage?